Dale Thomas (footballer): 2007 AFL season

 During 2007, Thomas was played in a variety of positions including a regular role in the midfield and the forward line, and also instances in defence.
 He played every game in the 2007 season.
 He was considered a match-winner in the Round 1 fightback against the North Melbourne Kangaroos, and was also judged one of the best afield in Round 3 against the Richmond Tigers where he collected 25 disposals.
 After being injured three days earlier against the Port Adelaide Power, he battled in the traditional ANZAC Day game against the Essendon Bombers.

 In Round 5 Thomas was reported after accidentally striking Essendon player Patrick Ryder.
 The AFL match review panel took 10 seconds to find Thomas not guilty.

 He was fined $1,500 for being involved in a melee between Collingwood and Carlton on Round 7.

 Highlights of the 2007 season came during a match against the Sydney Swans where Collingwood was considered underdogs with a depleted defence.
 Thomas recorded a career-high 4 goals, and was thus awarded three Brownlow Medal votes.
 He was also judged best afield by commentators against St Kilda where he recorded 18 disposals and 2 goals.

 Most memorably he slotted through a neat goal from the boundary line while being chased by two St Kilda players; commentators labelled it "Goal of the Year" until it was judged out-of-bounds, this incident has since been dubbed "non-goal of the year".

 Thomas played a vital role in the Pies' finals matches.
 His runs down the ground in the Semi-Final and Preliminary Final are considered some of the most important plays in the Pies' win against West Coast and close loss against Geelong.

-Thomas' year ended with a career-high four votes at the Brownlow count and placing sixth in the Copeland Trophy count.
+Thomas'syear ended with a career-high four votes at the Brownlow count and placing sixth in the Copeland Trophy count.